Pittsburgh Maulers (2022)

-The Pittsburgh Maulers are a professional American football team based in Pittsburgh, Pennsylvania.
-The Maulers compete in the United States Football League (USFL) North division.
-Founded in 2021, the Maulers are one of the eight inaugural teams for the re-launch of the original United States Football League, which ceased operations in 1986.
+The Pittsburgh Maulers were a professional American football team based in Pittsburgh, Pennsylvania but played their home games in Canton, Ohio.
+The Maulers competed in the United States Football League (USFL) North division.

-They currently play their home games at Tom Benson Hall of Fame Stadium in Canton, Ohio, which also hosts the Pro Football Hall of Fame Game.
-Prior to Tom Benson Hall of Fame Stadium, the Maulers had played their home games in Protective Stadium and at Legion Field.
+Founded in 2021, the Maulers were one of the eight inaugural teams for the re-launch of the original United States Football League which ceased operations in 1986.
+They played their home games at Tom Benson Hall of Fame Stadium in Canton, Ohio in 2023, which also hosts the Pro Football Hall of Fame Game.
+Prior to Tom Benson Hall of Fame Stadium, the Maulers had played their home games in Protective Stadium and at Legion Field in 2022.
+The Maulers posted a 3–15 record through their first 18 games, identical to the original Maulers franchise during its lone season in 1984.
+However, the Maulers then won their final two games of the 2023 season to clinch the USFL North division title, and then won their first playoff game to advance to the 2023 USFL Championship Game.

+On December 19, 2023, the USFL informed its players union that the Maulers would not be included in the league's upcoming merger with the XFL.

 History

 The Pittsburgh Maulers were one of eight teams that were officially announced as a USFL franchise on The Herd with Colin Cowherd on November 22, 2021, Their first head coach was announced on January 20, 2022, when it was announced on The Herd with Colin Cowherd that former NFL running backs coach Kirby Wilson was named the Head Coach and General Manager of the Maulers.
 Wilson revealed on February 9, 2022, that UConn Defensive Coordinator Jarren Horton would become the Defensive Coordinator for the Maulers, while Wilson would call the offense.
 They made their first draft pick in franchise history, selecting quarterback Kyle Lauletta 7th overall.
 They drafted 35 players from February 22–23 in 2022.

 The team begun the season 0–4, the worst in the league, but defeated the Houston Gamblers 21–20 behind an off the bench effort by newly signed quarterback Vad Lee.
-Finishing with a record of 1–9, the worst record in the league, the team did not win the rights to the first overall pick in the 2023 USFL Draft, after the league decided that the winner of the Week 10 game between the 1–8 Maulers and 1–8 Michigan Panthers, would win the first overall pick.
+Finishing with a record of 1–9, the worst record in the league, the team did not win the rights to the first overall pick in the 2023 USFL draft, after the league decided that the winner of the Week 10 game between the 1–8 Maulers and 1–8 Michigan Panthers, would win the first overall pick.
 The Panthers were victorious 21–33.

 On October 18, 2022, the Maulers named Lonnie Young as the team's new general manager.
 In early January, 2023, Wilson stepped down as the head coach of the Maulers, citing personal reasons.
-He was replaced on January 17, 2023 by Ray Horton.
+He was replaced on January 17, 2023, by Ray Horton.

+On December 19, 2023, the USFL informed its players union that the Maulers were not one of the four USFL teams chosen to participate in the league's upcoming merger with the XFL.